 Strengths and Weaknesses

-Below is a comparative analysis of Cameco Corporation (CCJ) and enCore Energy Corp.
-(EU) highlighting their strengths and weaknesses in key performance criteria.
+Below is a comparison table summarizing the key strengths and weaknesses of Cameco Corporation (CCJ) and enCore Energy Corp.
+(EU) based on recent financial and strategic data.

 CriterionCameco Corporation (CCJ)enCore Energy Corp.
 (EU)